1983 I was born at an ashram and named after the poet and scholar, Shankaracharya.

 2011 A colleague introduced me to Bash the Trash and I began performing environmental activism through music.

-2012 I realized that many of gigs that I was saying yes to were not well aligned with the direction of my art.
+2012 I realized that many of the gigs I was saying yes to were not well-aligned with the direction of my art.

 2013 I started studying composition with Guillermo Klein and found myself getting clearer about my values.
 I started using my birth name, Shankar once again.
 I put a new group together and recorded Fourth Dimension.

-2015 I began working with composer, Liz Swados.
+2015 I began working with composer, Liz Swados on her final projects before her passing.

-2016 My art yearned for a different perspective, calling me to step out in front of the ensemble to shape and conduct the music.
-I created the Human Time Machine.
+2016 My art yearned for a different perspective, calling me to step out in front of the ensemble to shape the music through conducted forms.
+I created Human Time Machine.

 2017 Inspired by the birth of my son, I composed Young Blood, a lullaby built around his heartbeats.
 The piece is part of my solo percussion album, For a Gallery on the Moon.

 2020 Covid hit and freelance work dried up.
-My wife, son and I decided to move to Maine.
+My wife, son and I moved to Maine.
 I began teaching rhythm at Bates College and soon after joined the faculty at Bowdoin College.

 2021 I began a collaboration with Mike Effenberger called Air Space.
 We recorded Cricket Cipher and performed with Jane Ira Bloom.